jlcossi/explore_flights_data/README.md

 the top three carriers which are the mostly late are American Arilines, AS Airways and Delta Airlines.
 Back to cancelled fligths again, I explored a third feature: the planned flight durations.
-EA and DL cancelled flights, mostly planned for Atlanta are short and medium-haul flights.
-AA and AU cancelled flights, mostly planned for Chicago are also short and medium-haul flights.
-CO, US and NW cancelled flights, mostly planned for Boston are rather short-haul flights.
+Eastern Airlines and Delta Airlines cancelled flights, mostly planned for Atlanta are short and medium-haul flights.
+American Airlines and United Airlines cancelled flights, mostly planned for Chicago are also short and medium-haul flights.
 The third feature I explored for delayed flights (on arrival) was departure delays.
-I noticed that, especially for Chicago, we have departure delays for all the carriers.
-For Denver (as arrival city) we have departure delays mainly for American Airlines and Delta Airlines.
+I noticed that, especially for Chicago and Atlanta, we have departure delays for all the carriers.
 Indeed there other parameters - meteo for example - which could also give more explanations, but are not covered in this short study.